elixir-europe/rdmkit/pages/your_tasks/data_publication.md

 ### Considerations
 * Pre-prints are often treated as citable publications.
 * Some databases may release data upon request if an accession number is cited in a pre-print or in a published thesis.
-* Policies vary between repositories—some release data proactively, while others do so only upon inquiry.
+* Policies vary between repositories — some release data proactively, while others do so only upon inquiry.
 * Once an accession number is made public in a pre-print, the dataset may become publicly accessible, even if the preprint is intended to be temporary and even if a second manuscript describing the same data is pending.

 ### Solutions